oracle-livelabs/oci/terraform-infrastructure/bastion-webserver/bastion-webserver.md

   In this [Documentation](https://docs.oracle.com/en-us/iaas/images/image/266adc03-7428-41fc-b17d-2f88ea56dff0/), you will be able to find Image OCIDs for Oracle Enterprise Linux 7.

-2. Search for the Pheonix Region and find the Image OCID.
+2. Search for the Phoenix Region and find the Image OCID.

 ![image-ocid](images/image-ocid.png)

 3. Enter the image OCID into the data block.

-  We were able to find and implment our Image OCID needed to define out compute instances.
+  We were able to find and implement our Image OCID needed to define out compute instances.
 Image OCIDs are software with configurations needed to launch our instances.

 > **Note:** If you are going to change the region please make sure to change the name of the data block to the correct region identifier **(us-phoenix-1)**.